-Enhancement of well-being

-Real estate fund whose main tenants are

-a large number of children on waiting lists

-The fund aims to both generate long-term

-stable earnings and solve the social issue of children on waiting lists.
+Enhancement of well-being Development of local communities and society Contribution to environmental protection Y Real estate fund whose main tenants are licensed nursery schools in urban areas with a large number of children on waiting lists Fund that invests in companies that contribute to impact creation such as revitalizing local economies Renewable energy projects such as solar power generation, wind power generation, biomass power generation, etc. The fund aims to both generate long-term stable earnings and solve the social issue of children on waiting lists.
 The fund strives to create a positive impact on the balance between work and family life, and on the contribution to the advancement of women.

-censed nursery schools in urban areas with

-Development of local communities and society

-Fund that invests in companies that contribute to impact creation such as revitalizing local economies

-Through investments in small and medium sized domestic enterprises, venture companies, and regional development projects, the fund aims to revitalize regional economies and create a positive impact on society through the circulation of funds to local regions
+Through investments in small and medium- sized domestic enterprises, venture companies, and regional development projects, the fund aims to revitalize regional economies and create a positive impact on society through the circulation of funds to local regions.
+As a Medium-Term Management Plan KPI, we aims to increase the total generation output of renewable energy facilities in which it invests and loans to 1.5 million KW ^{Nicab} by the end of March 2026.
+(Note) Equivalent to the electricity demand of approximately 525,000 regular households

-Contribution to environmental protection

-Renewable energy projects such as solar power generation, wind power generation biomass power generation, etc.

-As a Medium-Term Management Plan KPI, we aims to increase the total generation output of renewable energy facilities in which it invests and loans to 1.5 million kW(Note) by the end of March 2026.

-approximately 525,000 regular households